3 Useful Tips to Help You Stop Feeling Overwhelmed with Work

 According to Dr. Marla W. Deibler, PsyD, “When we think a stressor is too great for us to manage, we feel overwhelmed.”
 However, feeling overwhelmed is only an emotional state; it can be overturned by retraining your brain.

 If you didn’t have to rush through dinner in order to finish up some last minute work before bedtime, imagine all the wonderful things you could do.
-You could go for a nice walk, spend time with your family, call a friend, read a good book, take a relaxing bath . . . and whatever else you want to do.
+You could go for a nice walk, spend time with your family, call a friend, read a good book . . . and whatever else you want to do.

 The key to avoiding becoming overwhelmed while you’re working is to think about what’s most essential.
 If there are little tasks you can easily cross off your to-do list, then by all means: automate, delegate, or delete the things you’re doing that aren’t getting you any closer to accomplishing your goals for the week.